tulane-cmps6730/sample-project/GettingStarted.md

 Your repository has been setup with a lot of starter code so you can get started more easily.
 To use it, do the following:

-1. Make sure you've completed all the course **Prerequisites** listed on the [README](https://github.com/tapilab/elevate-osna-starter) in `elevate-osna-starter`/
+1. Make sure you've completed all the course **Background Resources** listed on the [README](https://github.com/tulane-cmps6730/sample-project/blob/main/README.md).
-2. Clone your repo:  `git clone https://github.com/tapilab/elevate-osna-team1`
+2. Clone your repo:  `git clone https://github.com/nlp/sample-project`
 3. Start a [virtual environment](https://virtualenv.pypa.io/en/stable/).
   - First, make sure you have virtual env installed. `pip install virtualenv`
-  - Next, outside of the team repository, create a new virtual environment folder by `virtualenv osna-virtual`.
+  - Next, outside of the team repository, create a new virtual environment folder by `virtualenv nlp-virtual`.
-  - Activate your virtual environment by `source osna-virtual/bin/activate`
+  - Activate your virtual environment by `source nlp-virtual/bin/activate`
-  - Now, when you install python software, it will be saved in your `osna-virtual` folder, so it won't conflict with the rest of your system.
+  - Now, when you install python software, it will be saved in your `nlp-virtual` folder, so it won't conflict with the rest of your system.
 4. Install your project code by
 ```
-cd elevate-osna-team1   # enter your project repository folder
+cd sample-project   # enter your project repository folder
+pip install -r requirements.txt
 python setup.py develop # install the code.
 ```